tarwn/lessthandot-hugo/blogs/content/posts/2011-11-09-you-should-be-watching.md

   - Microsoft SQL Server Admin

 ---
-Have you been watching Brent Ozar PLF’s Technology Triage Tuesdays?
-If you’re not, you should.
-I’ve been watching for the last couple of months, and every web cast is a golden nugget of information.
-However, don’t feel blue for missing out on this great opportunity because Brent, Jeremiah, Kendra, and Tim record each webcast and post it on their site, [BrentOzar.com][1].
+Have you been watching Brent Ozar PLF's Technology Triage Tuesdays?
+If you're not, you should.
+I've been watching for the last couple of months, and every web cast is a golden nugget of information.
+However, don't feel blue for missing out on this great opportunity because Brent, Jeremiah, Kendra, and Tim record each webcast and post it on their site, [BrentOzar.com][1].

-Here’s a few of the ones that I’ve watched that I’ve enjoyed and learned a lot:
+Here's a few of the ones that I've watched that I've enjoyed and learned a lot:

 [There's something about nolock][2]